shannonsequeira/celestial-portfolio/README.md

 ## Live Demo

-You can view the live demo of the celestial-themed portfolio website here: [Live Demo URL]
+You can view the live demo of the celestial-themed portfolio website here: [https://celestial-portfolio.vercel.app/]

 ## Technologies Used